slightlynybbled/huddle/readme.md

 `Huddle` is an application that allows one or more programs to be started, monitored, stopped, updated, and restarted from one or more configuration files.
 This program works in Windows and Linux.

+More complete documentation may be found on [GitHub Pages](https://slightlynybbled.github.io/huddle/).

 ## Configuration File Format

 The purpose of this program is to auto-deploy any arbitrary program in a fashion that is more suited to auto-scaling